Building a Budget with Discretionary Dollars

 - Custodial Fees: It is likely either the school or the partner will need to budget for custodial overtime if the partner requires building access after-hours or on weekends.

 - Supplies: While partners typically cover these costs, it is important to discuss who will fund supplies.
-This may range from office supplies (student journals, pencils etc.), to student athletic gear/uniforms.
+This may range from office supplies (student journals, pencils, etc.), to student athletic gear or uniforms.

 - Funding Reliability: Many partners are funded by grants or other funding sources that are not consistently available or are not confirmed until after the school year has begun.
-On occasion, partners commit to serve a school but unexpectedly lose funding and must stop services mid-school year, which can be a challenge for the school community.
-To ensure continuity of the partnership throughout the school year, schools must have direct conversations with key partners to clearly identify funding reliability for the full breadth of services provided.
-Central Services is not able to fill funding gaps to ensure continued services.
+On occasion, partners commit to serve a school but unexpectedly lose funding and must stop services mid-school year, presenting challenges for the impacted school community.
+To ensure continuity of the partnership throughout the school year, schools must have direct conversations with key partners to ensure funding reliability for the full breadth of services provided.
+Central Services is not able to fill funding gaps to continue services.

 - Ask the partner to confirm that all necessary funding is secured to cover the full scope of partnership for the upcoming year.

-- If the partner is waiting on future grant awards or other allocations, gain clarity from your partner on what will happen if those funds are not secured and identify by what date the partner will know if they are awarded funds.
+- If the partner is waiting on future grant awards or other allocations, gain clarity from your partner on what will happen if those funds are not secured and identify the date the partner can confirm they have been awarded funds.

-- If the school decides to proceed with the partner, even if funding is not fully confirmed, the school and partner should develop an alternative plan if funding does not come through.
+- If the school decides to proceed with the partner, even if funding is not fully confirmed, the school and partner should develop an alternative plan if funding is not actualized.

 - If this situation arises with a partner, schools are encouraged to contact the DCPS Partnerships Team for guidance at dcps.partnerships@k12.dc.gov.

-- Partner-paid stipends to teachers: If a partner pays teachers a stipend for work conducted during their regular tour of duty, the stipend must go through DCPS’ donations process.
-Please reach out to dcps.partnerships@k12.dc.gov for guidance on next steps.
+- Partner-paid stipends to teachers: If a partner pays teachers a stipend for work conducted during their regular tour of duty, the stipend must go through DCPS’ donations process and be processed via a Special Pay Request.
+Please email dcps.partnerships@k12.dc.gov for guidance on next steps.

 Points of Contact